Hygrocybe splendidissima: Similar species

 The species can normally be distinguished in the field, thanks to its size and colour.
-It was formerly confused with the Crimson Waxcap Hygrocybe punicea, but fruitbodies of the latter species are a darker, duller red, have slightly viscid caps, and fibrillose stems.
-Fruit bodies of the Scarlet Waxcap Hygrocybe coccinea are typically much smaller and have slightly viscid caps that are nodulose under a lens.
-Both these species lack the distinctive smell of H. splendidissima, though the much smaller, orange-red Hygrocybe reidii also has a honey smell.
+It was formerly confused with Hygrocybe punicea (the crimson waxcap), but fruitbodies of the latter species are a darker, duller red, have slightly viscid caps, and fibrillose stems.
+Fruit bodies of H. coccinea (scarlet waxcap) are typically much smaller and have slightly viscid caps that are nodulose under a lens.
+Both these species lack the distinctive smell of H. splendidissima, though the much smaller, orange-red H. reidii also has a honey smell.

 Distribution and habitat

-The Splendid Waxcap is widespread but generally rare throughout Europe, with the largest populations in the United Kingdom, Germany, Sweden, Denmark, and Norway.
+The splendid waxcap is widespread but generally rare throughout Europe, with the largest populations in the United Kingdom, Germany, Sweden, Denmark, and Norway.
 Like other waxcaps, it occurs in old, agriculturally unimproved, short-sward grassland (pastures and lawns).

 Recent research suggests waxcaps are neither mycorrhizal nor saprotrophic but may be associated with mosses.

 Conservation

 Hygrocybe splendidissima is typical of waxcap grasslands, a declining habitat due to changing agricultural practices.
 As a result, the species is of global conservation concern and is listed as "vulnerable" on the IUCN Red List of Threatened Species.
 Hygrocybe splendidissima also appears on the official or provisional national red lists of threatened fungi in several European countries, including Croatia, Denmark, Germany, Norway, and Sweden.